pyroscope/rtorrent-ps/README.md

 Finally, `./build.sh pkg2deb` creates the Debian package in `/tmp`.
 The script expects the packager's name and email in the usual environment variables, namely `DEBFULLNAME` and `DEBEMAIL`.
-For a few platforms (recent Debian and Ubuntu), you can find pre-built ones at [Bintray](https://bintray.com/pyroscope/rtorrent-ps/rtorrent-ps).
+For a few platforms (recent Debian, Ubuntu, and Raspian), you can find pre-built ones at [Bintray](https://bintray.com/pyroscope/rtorrent-ps/rtorrent-ps).